 How is the Certification Framework Structured?

 The European cybersecurity certification framework effectively supersedes all national frameworks.
-It will ensure the application of a single set of common certification standards for ICT products, processes and services.
+It supports the application of a single set of common certification standards for ICT products, processes, and services.
 Within the framework, there are three levels of assurance for these goods:

 The European Commission plans to adopt multiple schemes for each level of cybersecurity certification.
 ENISA will develop these schemes outlining the type of ICT goods covered, the purpose, required security standards, evaluation methods, and period of validity for issued certificates.